Linguistic Landscapes: Dili, East Timor

 During my early years at the University of Hawaiʻi, I worked with a friend and Waima’a language speaker on a documentary project describing a sound change in progress.
 Waima’a is an Austronesian language of Timor-Leste, known for having an unusual and large (for an Austronesian language) consonant inventory.
 Through my interviews both at UH and in Timor-Leste, I gathered data to analyze and describe this sound change.
 My initial observations indicated that the more ‘marked’ phonemes are not present in younger speakers.
 Some data supporting this hypothesis were presented at the Workshop on the Languages of Melanesia 2013, in Canberra, Australia in May 2013 (slides).
 However, a follow-up field trip to the speaker community showed that this trend was not as clear as previously thought.
 Further research is ongoing!

-As part of my Fulbright-Clinton Fellowship, I hope to use my interview data and experience with the language to develop early literacy materials for the mother-tongue multilingual education program recently piloted in Timor-Leste.
+As part of my Fulbright-Clinton Fellowship, I used my interview data and experience with the language to develop early literacy materials for the mother-tongue multilingual education program recently piloted in Timor-Leste.
 More information about MTB-MLE in Timor-Leste can be found on the MTB-MLE Network or Former First Lady Kirsty Sword Gusmão’s website.
 More information about the Waima’a language, including a student project that I helped on, can be found on Pelagio’s page, Nelson’s page and through the DoBeS programme.